Imagen dinámica

 “From that erudition, he was distracted, a few days later, by the appearance of the editor of the Yidische Zaitung.
 He wanted to talk about the murder; Lönnrot preferred to talk about the various names of God; the journalist declared in three columns that investigator Erik Lönnrot had dedicated himself to studying the names of God to find the name of the murderer.
 Lönnrot, accustomed to journalistic simplifications, was not indignant.”

-At first glance, this passage seems like an erudite digression, typical of Borges.
+At first glance, this passage seems like a scholarly digression, typical of Borges.
 However, later in the story, we discover that this seemingly innocuous interview inspires the murderer for his next crimes.
 Borges has planted the seed of the mystery’s resolution in plain sight, but has camouflaged it so skillfully that most readers will overlook its importance.

-This technique doesn’t only apply to detective stories.
-In any genre, you can sow subtle clues about the future development of the plot or the hidden motivations of the characters.
+This technique doesn’t just apply to detective stories.
+In any genre, you can sow subtle clues about future plot developments or hidden character motivations.
 The trick is to present this information in a way that seems irrelevant or even tedious at the time, but takes on new meaning in light of later revelations.

 By mastering this technique, you create a layered reading experience.
 On a first read, the story flows without obstacles.
 But in subsequent re-readings, the reader discovers with amazement all the clues that were there from the beginning, generating deep admiration for your narrative skill.